XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 ## Common Fields ##

-Every transaction type has the same set of fundamental fields:
+Every transaction type has the same set of fundamental fields.
+Field names are case-sensitive.
+The common fields for all transactions are:

 | Field | JSON Type | [Internal Type](https://wiki.ripple.com/Binary_Format) | Description |
 |-------|-----------|---------------|-------------|